-- Some of the Town's agricultural resources have been lost through conversion to land uses other than agriculture, particularly residential development. - The Town's natural resources, particularly those entailing constraints to development (i.e. slopes of 12-16%) and not regulated by any governmental level (Town, County, Federal/State), have been degraded through residential and associated (commercial, transportation, etc.) development. - The Town's cultural resources, particularly historic buildings, are not thoroughly inventoried and therefore, in danger of degradation and loss. - Continued agricultural, natural, and cultural resource conversion, degradation, and loss may alter the Town's rural character and identity. - The Town's current zoning ordinance, particularly its Agricultural (A-2) and (A-3) zoning districts, has the potential to exacerbate the conversion of productive large-scale agriculture resources to other uses.
+- Some of the Town's agricultural resources have been lost through conversion to land uses other than agriculture, particularly residential development. - The Town's natural resources, particularly those entailing constraints to development (i.e. slopes of 12-16%) and not regulated by any governmental level (Town, County, Federal/State), have been degraded through residential and associated (commercial, transportation, etc.) development. - The Town's cultural resources, particularly its historic buildings, are not thoroughly inventoried and therefore in danger of degradation and loss. - Continued agricultural, natural, and cultural resource conversion, degradation, and loss may alter the Town's rural character and identity. - The Town's current zoning ordinance, particularly its Agricultural (A-2) and (A-3) zoning districts, has the potential to exacerbate the conversion of productive, large-scale agriculture resources to other uses.
 These two districts were originally formulated to permit small-scale agriculture land uses, although A-3 district's lots, and smaller lots in the A-2 district, are often not conducive to these uses.
 Thus, much of the land in these zoning districts is not utilized for agriculture.

 Additionally, the Town's zoning ordinance provides the Town no regulatory authority to review land divisions of 35 acres or greater.
-Thus, if an 80-acre parcel of agricultural land was proposed for division into two 40-acre parcels, with each new parcel to contain a new residence, and with none of the land in the two new parcels to be utilized for agricultural, the Town would have no recourse to review the proposed division.
+Thus, if an 80-acre parcel of agricultural land was proposed to be divided into two 40-acre parcels, with each new parcel to contain a new residence, and with none of the land in the two new parcels to be utilized for agricultural, the Town would have no recourse to review the proposed division.

-- The majority of non-farm residences in the Town are located on large (1-15 acres) non-agricultural lots located in relative isolation from other compatible land uses.
-New development trends and techniques, utilizing smaller lot sizes in closer proximity to other compatible uses, should be considered in new residential development to aid in reducing environmental degradation and more efficiently and effectively manage the Town's resources and provide services. - WDNR has future land acquisition plans at Lima Marsh Wildlife Area.
-The WDNR has also delineated a trail network through the Town as a component of their State Trails Network Plan.
+- The majority of non-farm residences in the Town are located on large (1-15 acres) non-agricultural lots, located in relative isolation from other, compatible land uses.
+New development trends and techniques, utilizing smaller lot sizes in closer proximity to other compatible uses, should be considered in new residential development to aid in reducing environmental degradation and more efficiently and effectively manage the Town's resources and provide services. - WDNR has future land acquisition plans at Clear Lake and Storrs Lake Wildlife Areas, both located in the Town. - The County will be revising and updating their Land Division Ordinance (Chapter 15 Municipal Code of the County of Rock), including revising policies regarding identification and protection of natural resources, currently known as Environmentally Significant Open Space Areas (ESOSA).